 We commenced the use of our central kitchen in Hong Kong in 2008.
 Our inventory turnover days increased from 6.9 days as of March 31, 2010 to 10.0 days as of March 31, 2011, as the operations of our central kitchen achieved its target performance level, allowing us to increase use of strategic stockpiles of semi-processed and processed food ingredients which lower our inventory cost by reducing the impact from the increase in cost of food ingredients.
 The increase in inventory turnover days from 10.0 days as of March 31, 2011 to 12.7 days as of March 31, 2012 was mainly due to our increasing use of stockpiles to stabilize our cost of inventories.
 Our inventory turnover days of 12.6 days as at June 30, 2012 remained relatively stable compared to our inventory turnover days of 12.7 days as at March 31, 2012.
-We did not have any deteriorating, slow-moving or obsolete inventory during the Track Record Period.
+We did not have any deteriorating, slow-moving or obsolete inventory during the period consisting of the three years ended March 31, 2012 and the three months ended June 30, 2012.